-A new ISO standard is in development – ISO 45002 – and it’s an important one to watch for workplace safety professionals.
-ISO 45002 is being designed to help small to mid-level businesses implement the previously released ISO 45001 standards from 2018 with proper risk assessments and analysis.
+A new ISO standard is now available – ISO 45002 – and it’s an important one for workplace safety professionals to be aware of.
+ISO 45002 is designed to help small to mid-level businesses implement the ISO 45001 standards with proper risk assessments and analysis.
 In a sense, this is the “how” to the “why” we have all been waiting for.
-Within ISO 45002 will be guidance and examples for organizations to implement ISO 45001, and it will also complement the safety sign system implementation technical specification, ISO/TS 20559.
+Within ISO 45002 is guidance and examples for organizations to implement ISO 45001.
+It also complements the safety sign system implementation technical specification, ISO/TS 20559.

 As we all know, an organization is responsible for the occupational health and safety (OH&S) of its workers.
 This responsibility includes promoting and protecting their physical and mental health and for taking steps to protect others who may be affected by its activities.
 This is best achieved through an OH&S management system.
 ISO 45002’s main goal is to instruct businesses on how to implement one of these systems within their workplace.

-The OH&S management system approach that ISO 45002 will be addressing, is founded on the concept of Plan-Do-Check-Act (PDCA).
+The OH&S management system approach that ISO 45002 addresses is founded on the concept of Plan-Do-Check-Act (PDCA).
 It can be applied to an OH&S management system and to each of its individual elements, as follows:

 - Plan: determine and assess OH&S risks, OH&S opportunities and other risks and other opportunities that can influence the intended outcomes of the OH&S management system, establish OH&S objectives and processes necessary to deliver results in accordance with the organization’s OH&S policy;